RandyKLe/YummyNoodleBar/3/README.ftl.md

     <@snippet path="src/test/java/com/yummynoodlebar/config/CoreDomainIntegrationTest.java" prefix="complete"/>

 This integration test constructs an `ApplicationContext` using JavaConfig as specified on the `@ContextConfiguration` annotation.
-The Core domain's configuration will be created using Spring JavaConfig in a class called `CoreConfig`, the persistence domain's configuration will be created in a class call `PersistenceConfig`.
+The Core domain's configuration will be created using Spring JavaConfig in a class called `CoreConfig`.
+The persistence domain's configuration will be created in a class call `PersistenceConfig`.

 With the `ApplicationContext` constructed, the test can have its `MenuService` and `OrderService` test entry points autowired, ready for the test methods.

-Finally you have two test methods that asserts that the `menuService` and `orderService` dependencies has been provided and appear to work correctly.
+Finally you have two test methods that assert that the `menuService` and `orderService` dependencies has been provided and appear to work correctly.

 Next, create the Core and Persistence domain configurations.